deepjavalibrary/djl-serving/serving/docs/lmi_new/user_guides/deepspeed_user_guide.md

 ## Quick Start Configurations

-You can leverage DeepSpeed with LMI using the following starter configurations:
+You can leverage `deepspeed` with LMI using the following starter configurations:

 ### serving.properties